DuilioPerez/DPGE/README.md

 ---

-This is a game engine that has been written in C++ using the SDL2 library.
-It try to help to develop games and be easy to use and learn.
+This is a game engine that uses SDL2 to help in common game's operations, like game logic, rendering and audio handling.
+It's write in C++.

+## Dependencies

+---

+This game engine depends on SDL2, SDL2_image, SDL2_ttf and SDL2_mixer.